ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 policies.

 When adding an Evidence Claim to the ACS, the
-Verifier SHALL set the `authorized-by` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
+Verifier SHALL set the `"__authorities"` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
 This key is often the subject of a self-signed certificate.
 The Verifier has already verified the certificate chain (see {{sec-crypto-validate-evidence}}).

-If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.
+If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `"__authorities"` field SHALL be set to include the trusted authority keys used by each of those authorities.

-When adding Endorsement Claims to the ACS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.
+When adding Endorsement Claims to the ACS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `"__authorities"` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.

-When searching the ACS for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.
+When searching the ACS for an entry which matches a Reference Value containing an `"__authorities"` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `"__authorities"` field are also present in the ACS `"__authorities"` field.

-The Verifier SHOULD set the `authorized-by` field in ACS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
+The Verifier SHOULD set the `"__authorities"` field in ACS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
 Using a common format makes it easier to compare the field.